Where to live?

 Different types of transport:

-Underground (“the tube”): Quickest and most frequent method of getting around.
+London Underground (“the Tube”): often the quickest method of getting around.
 Gets crowded at peak times (between about 7 - 9 in the morning, and 5 – 7 in the evening).

-London Overground: The overground network has been upgraded recently and provides a good service to non-central areas, but overground trains are not as frequent as the tube.
+London Overground: the Overground network provides a good service to non-central areas, but Overground trains are not as frequent as the tube.

-Cycling: definitely worth considering if you are an experienced city cyclist – but London is not the most bike-friendly place compared to some countries.
-The new bike-hire scheme is worth investigating – there are two docking stations very close to LSHTM.
+Cycling: worth considering if you are an experienced city cyclist.
+Although London is not the most bike-friendly place compared to some countries, improvements have been made in recent years with the introduction of Cycle Superhighways and Quietways.
+The Santander bike-hire scheme allows you to hire a bike from as little as £2 – there are two docking stations very close to LSHTM.